ponder-lab/Optimize-Java-8-Streams-Refactoring/README.md

 ## Engineering Challenges and Solutions

-[This wiki][challenges] highlights the locations in our code that solve several engineerinng challenges outlined in our [SCAM 2018] [paper].
+[This wiki page][challenges] highlights the locations in our code that solve several engineerinng challenges outlined in our [SCAM 2018] [paper].

 ## Further Information